-1. Filling of wetlands shall be prohibited in the Coastal Zone, unless it can be demonstrated that: - a. the wetland restrictions, if imposed, would render a parcel, not subject to the Public Trust, unusable for any use permitted by the land use plan; - b. there is no feasible, environmentally superior alternative to wetland fill for development of a permitted use; and - c. the fill is the least amount necessary to allow development of permitted uses.
-2. Filling of wetlands outside the Coastal Zone may be permitted only when the following has been demonstrated by the project proponent: - a. the fill is the least amount necessary to allow a reasonable and harmonious configuration of development on the parcel;

-- b. the wetlands proposed to be filled are small and isolated, and have limited functional value when compared to larger, contiguous wetland areas. - 3.
-Filling of wetlands shall only be authorized if appropriate mitigation, resulting in "no net loss" in area and value of wetlands, is provided.
-Mitigation may consist of creating and maintaining a new wetland of equal or greater functional capacity and value than the wetland proposed to be filled, restoration of previously degraded wetlands, or enhancement of existing wetland areas.
+1. Filling of wetlands shall be prohibited in the Coastal Zone, unless it can be demonstrated that: - a. the wetland restrictions, if imposed, would render a parcel, not subject to the Public Trust, unusable for any use permitted by the land use plan; - b. there is no feasible, environmentally ~~superior~~less ~~damaging~~ alternative to wetland fill for development of a permitted use; and - c. the fill is the least amount necessary to allow development of permitted uses.
+2. Filling of wetlands outside the Coastal Zone may be permitted only when the following has been demonstrated by the project proponent: - a. the fill is the least amount necessary to allow a reasonable and harmonious configuration of development on the parcel; - b. the wetlands proposed to be filled are small and isolated, and have limited functional ~~valueservices~~ when compared to larger, contiguous wetland areas.
+3. Filling of wetlands shall only be authorized if appropriate mitigation, resulting in "no net loss" in ~~the~~ area and ~~valueservices~~ of wetlands, is provided.
+Mitigation may consist of creating and maintaining a new wetland of equal or greater functional capacity and ~~valueservices~~ than the wetland proposed to be filled, restoration of previously degraded wetlands, or enhancement of existing wetland areas.

-RC-3c Designation of Environmental Buffer Areas (EBA).
-An EBA shall be established to separate all permitted development from adjacent existing wetlands which are to be preserved in a natural state and new wetland areas which are created as a mitigation.
-The EBA's purpose is to remain in a natural state in order to protect wetland ecosystems and their associated habitat areas from destruction or degradation.
-The extent of the EBA shall be established based upon analyses and recommendations contained in a site-specific wetland delineation ~~study, but~~study but shall include the wetland area and a setback area which shall generally range from a 50 foot minimum to a 100 foot maximum.
-Specific findings, based on evidence provided for City review, shall be required for setbacks less than 100 feet.
+RC-3c Designation of Environmental Buffer Areas (EBA) for Wetlands.
+An ~~EBA~~Environmental Buffer Area shall be established to separate all permitted development from adjacent existing wetlands ~~which~~that are to be preserved in a natural state, and ~~from~~ new wetland areas ~~which~~that are created as ~~a~~ mitigation ~~of~~ ~~wetland infill~~.
+The ~~EBA~~Environmental Buffer Area's purpose is to remain in a natural state in order to protect wetland ecosystems and their associated habitat areas from destruction or degradation.
+The extent of the ~~EBA~~Environmental Buffer Area shall be established based upon analyses and recommendations contained in a site-specific wetland delineation ~~study, but~~study but shall include the wetland area and a setback area ~~which~~that shall generally range from a 50-foot minimum to a 100-foot maximum ~~width~~.
+Specific findings, based on evidence provided for City review, shall be required for setbacks less than 100 feet in width.

-RC-3d Allowable uses and activities in Environmental Buffer Areas.
-The following compatible land uses and activities may be permitted in EBAs, subject to all other policies in this Element, including those requiring avoidance of impacts and other mitigation requirements:
+RC-3d Allowable uses and activities in Environmental Buffer Areas for Wetlands.
+The following compatible land uses and activities may be permitted in ~~Environmental Buffer Area~~EBA for wetlands, subject to all other policies in this Element, including those requiring avoidance of impacts and other mitigation requirements:

 1. Resource restoration or enhancement projects.
-2. Farming, consistent with policy RC-3l.
+2. Farming, consistent with policy RC-3I.
 3. Outdoor recreation activities, such as bird watching, hiking, boating, horseback riding, and similar activities.
 4. Education, scientific research, and use of nature trails.
 5. Drainage ditches when compatible with wetland function.
 6. Minor modification of existing, serviceable structures.
 7. Fencing to prevent livestock from degrading wetlands and riparian vegetation.

-Any use, construction, grading, or removal of vegetation which is not listed above shall be prohibited.
+Any use, construction, grading, or removal of vegetation whichthat is not listed above shall be prohibited.

 RC-3e Wetland and Stream Protection Combining (:WSP) Zone.
-The :WSP zone of the City's Land Use Code shall be applied to all Wetland Protection Areas.
+The :WSP zone of the City's Land Use Zoning Code shall be applied to all Wetland Protection Areas.

-RC-3f Review and approval of projects affecting Environmental Buffer Areas.
-Applications for development on any parcel which is located partially or wholly within an EBA shall be subject to the requirements of Policy RC-1 and RC-3.
+RC-3f Review and approval of projects affecting Environmental Buffer Areas for wetlands.
+Applications for development on any parcel whichthat is located partially or wholly within an EBAEnvironmental Buffer Area for wetlands shall be subject to the requirements of Policy RC-1 and RC-3.